 - Don’t skip breakfast

-From one pot pasta to curries to rice, there are many recipes which bring a wholesome meal together in one pot.
+From one-pot pasta to curries to rice, there are many recipes that bring a wholesome meal together in one pot.
 Add the ingredients and let them simmer for some time and voila!
 You have a meal.
 Scout the internet for the best and quickest recipes.

 - Cook Simple